Federal Election Commission (FEC) Defense Lawyers

 The 2020 presidential election is expected to be the most-watched and most-well-funded in American history.
 While this is good news for political action committees (PACs) that rely on exposure and voter engagement to bring in funding, it also means that PACs and their owners are likely to face unprecedented scrutiny during the campaign season.
 This includes scrutiny from the Federal Election Commission (FEC), as well as other federal agencies and election campaign watchdogs.

-If your committee is under investigation by the FEC or any other federal agency or watchdog – or if you are concerned that your PAC might become the target of a federal investigation – it is important that you engage federal defense counsel promptly.
+If your committee is under investigation by the FEC or any other federal agency or watchdog – or if you are concerned that your PAC might become the target of a federal investigation – it is important that you engage federal defense counsel promptly by selecting the right political law firm.
 If made public, the investigation could cause significant and irreparable harm to your PAC’s reputation even if the allegations ultimately prove to be unfounded.
 However, by engaging federal defense counsel to handle the investigation on your committee’s behalf, you can mitigate the risk of this happening, and your defense team can begin working immediately to resolve the investigation without federal charges being filed.

 Are you accused of a federal crime?